Carlos Albizu University - Miami Data & Information Overview

 Online courses area a great option for busy, working students as well as for those who have scheduling conflicts and want to study on their own time.
 As time goes by, expect to see more and more online learning options become available.

-In 2017-2018, 34 students took at least one online class at Carlos Albizu University - Miami.
-This is a decrease from the 288 students who took online classes the previous year.
+In 2019-2020, 369 students took at least one online class at Carlos Albizu University - Miami.
+This is an increase from the 115 students who took online classes the previous year.

 |Year||Took at Least One Online Class||Took All Classes Online|